 Lighting: Single side rim light, deep black background.

-Audio: Single droplet impact sound, slowed down.
+Audio: A single droplet impact, slowed down.

 Aspect: 9:16.
 Duration: 4s.